 The publication scheme itself is available in both Welsh and English and is accessible to online users through the NLW website.
 Printed copies of the scheme are available to view at Reception which is usually open between 0930-1700 (Monday - Saturday).
-The Library is typically closed every Sunday and Reading Rooms are open, with limited service available, on public holidays
+The Library is typically closed every Sunday and the Reading Room is open, with limited service available, on public holidays

 The information is available in several formats.
 The majority of documents are available in Welsh and English and are published electronically in Portable Document Format (PDF) and / or HyperText Mark-up Language (HTML) on the National Library of Wales website at www.library.wales In some cases, the URL (Uniform Resource Locator) noted within the publication scheme will guide you directly to the relevant information.
 These locations will be reviewed regularly to ensure they remain current.
 However, where information is scattered over several locations or where the location of the information is likely to change frequently, the information should be accessed through the general website address.
 To read PDF documents you will need Adobe Acrobat Reader, which is freely available from the Adobe website (http://www.adobe.com/).
 Some of these documents are also available in hardcopy form.

 Where information is not published electronically this is clearly stated under the relevant class.

 Copyright of all documents contained within this publication scheme is owned by the National Library of Wales.
 Please contact the Director of Collections and Public Programmes at the address given above for details of our charging policy for re-use and reproduction.